mitranim/emerge/readme.md

 Why not just use ImmutableJS or another existing library?

 1. Plain data.
-Emerge uses plain objects and lists.
+Emerge uses plain dicts and lists.

   * Uniform interface to data: read at path, set at path.
-No methods.
+No methods, just functions.
   * Easy to explore data in REPL.
   * Serialise into JSON and back without losing information.